 Public higher education in France is subsidized to ensure that domestic as well as international students are able to afford studies in this nation.
 The strong financial support provided by the government ensures that the tuition fees at French universities and higher educational institutions are extremely reasonable.

-According to Campus France, students do not have to pay more than €300 per academic year for studies at a university in France for a semester, year or degree program.
+Students do not have to pay more than €300 per academic year for studies at a university in France for a semester, year or degree program.
 The tuition is approximately €600 annually at public engineering schools.
 Annual tuition fees at public educational institutions are set by French law.
-The rates for the year 2013-2014 are listed below:
+The tentative rate list is given below:

 - €183: Licence

 - €388: Doctorate